QualiTorque/terraform-provider-torque/docs/resources/aws_cost_target.md

 page_title: "torque_aws_cost_target Resource - terraform-provider-torque"
 subcategory: ""
 description: |-
-  Creation of a new parameter is a Torque space
+  Creation of a new AWS Cost Collection target in Torque account.
 ---

 # torque_aws_cost_target (Resource)

-Creation of a new parameter is a Torque space
+Creation of a new AWS Cost Collection target in Torque account.

 ## Example Usage